-- Rationale for Using Blended Concessional Finance: Blended concessional finance should address market failures and should crowd in the private sector. - 2.
-Crowding-In and Minimum Concessionality: DFI support for the private sector should catalyze market development and the mobilization of the private sector, and minimize the use of concessional resources. - 3.
+- 1. Rationale for Using Blended Concessional Finance: Blended concessional finance should address market failures and should crowd in the private sector. - 2.
+Crowding-In and Minimum Concessionality: DFI support for the private sector should catalyze the private sector, and minimize the use of concessional resources. - 3.
 Commercial Sustainability: DFI support should aim to be sustainable, and levels of concessionality should be revisited over time.